yuanyangwu/flink-training/doc/43_Understand_Window_Lateness.md

 Both test and code helps reach out the conclusion.

 In Apache Flink, "lateness" is for window stream using event time.
 It decides how "late" a window can accept events.
 A window is "late" when watermark is equal to or larger than "window max timestamp + lateness".
 For an event whose event timestamp is in [window min timestamp, window max timestamp], if it arrives before window is "late", it is accepted.
 Otherwise, it is dropped.
+With positive lateness, same window may fire the result for multiple times.
+Window fires a result if window accepts a event when watermark is between [window max timestamp, window max timestamp + lateness).

 My test code is at [WindowAllowedLatenessTest.java](https://github.com/yuanyangwu/flink-training/blob/master/src/test/java/yuanyangwu/flink/training/streaming/operator/WindowAllowedLatenessTest.java)